harish-shivaram/shilly-jekyll/_art/vangogh.md

 [![Starry Night Over the Rhône](/images/art/vangogh_7.jpg){:.image .right}](/images/art/vangogh_7.jpg){:.popup}
 Van Gogh's desire to paint a starry night sky was something he mentioned repeatedly in his letters throughout 1888.
-The result was this study of Arles, as he described it to Eugene Boch: "The town lighted with gfas reflected in a blue river.
+The result was this study of Arles, as he described it to Eugene Boch: "The town lighted with gas reflected in a blue river.
 Over it the starry sky with the Great Bear &mdash; a sparkling of pink and green on the cobalt blue field of the night sky, whereas the lights of the town and its ruthless reflections are in red gold and bronzed green'.